GhooTS/Traveling-Salesman-Console-App/README.md

 ### Crossover

-there is only one PMX crossover in this implementation, you can find more about it in [this article](https://www.hindawi.com/journals/cin/2017/7430125/).
+there is only PMX crossover in this implementation, you can find more about it in [this article](https://www.hindawi.com/journals/cin/2017/7430125/).
 Copy chance control how often indviduals are crosed, the smaller the copy chance parameter is, the more likely that 2 individuals will cross each other.
 5% procent is recommanded.

 ### Other parameters